keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/slack/index.md

 * (optional) You can enrich and customize the message with event data described [here](../../webhooks/#customize-request-payload).

-* Finally, click **Create subscription** to save and enable the webhook for your integration.
+* Finally, click **Create subscription** to save and enable the webhook for your Slack integration.

 ## Delete a Webhook